freddysongg/CS170-Feature-Selection/README.md

 # Feature Selection with Nearest Neighbor

 ## Project Overview
 This project implements feature selection algorithms using the nearest neighbor classifier.
-The implementation includes both Forward Selection and Backward Elimination approaches to find the optimal feature subset for classification, along with performance metrics tracking and visualization capabilities.
+The implementation includes both Forward Selection and Backward Elimination approaches, with performance tracking, weak feature analysis, and visualization of results.

 ## Project Structure
 ```